lcsouzamenezes/stackbeam/Security.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the ZeroCrash project.
+This document outlines security procedures and general policies for the StackBeam project.

   * [Reporting a Bug](#reporting-a-bug)